Predicting Class Distribution Shift for Reliable Domain Adaptive Object Detection: Method

 \subsection{Class Distribution Prediction}

 We aim to predict the class ratio of the unlabelled data $\bm{r^{u}}\in \mathbb{R}^{n_{c}}$, such that it can be used as prior for performing ACT.
 An overview of this approach can be found in Figure \ref{fig:class_ratio_prediction}.
 We start by using CLIP to generate a representation of the semantic context of each image.
-To do so, we calculate the similarity between the labelled images $X_{l}$ and a series of image recognition labels $L$.
-Following the use of CLIP for zero-shot image recognition \cite{clip}, the set of labels is of the form ``a photo of $c$" for each class $c$ in the labelled dataset.
+To do so, we calculate the similarity between the labelled images $X_{l}$ and a series of natural language prompts $L$.
+The performance of vision-language models on downstream tasks is sensitive to the format of natural language labels, leading to the development of prompt optimisation techniques \cite{learning_to_prompt, unsupervised_prompt_learning}.
+We implement a simple approach to generate $L$ where each class label $c$ is converted to a prompt of the form ``a photo of $c$" \cite{clip}.
 For each labelled image, this results in a vector of similarity scores $\bm{s_{l}}\in \mathbb{R}^{n_{c}}$ that characterise how the image relates to the text prompts \cite{ZegCLIP}.
-As the natural language descriptions used to generate the similarity vectors are resistant to domain shift \cite{12-in-1, clip_optimal_representations, grounding_with_text}, this results in a contextual representation that is consistent across the source and target data.
+As the natural language descriptions used to generate the similarity vectors are resistant to domain shift \cite{12-in-1, grounding_with_text}, this results in a contextual representation that is consistent across the source and target data.

 We investigate two linear regression models, g and k, for predicting the class ratio given the similarity vector $\bm{s}$ as a domain invariant input.
 The absolute model $g(\bm{s}, \beta_{g})$ is optimised using the labelled data to predict the absolute number of instances of each class in an image.
 By normalising the output of $g(\bm{s}, \beta_{g})$ to sum to 1, this model can be used to predict the class ratio.
 The relative model $k(\bm{s}, \beta_{k})$ is optimised using the labelled data to directly predict the ratio of each class in an image.
 The relative model does not consider how many objects occur in an image, instead learning how likely a class is to occur relative to other classes.